kohleth/monash_phd_research_proposal/README.md

 Since our Data model is non-linear, it is likely that we will have to go down the simulation path.
 We could use Approximate Bayesian Computation to facilitate this step.

+## Application
+As demonstrated above, the formulation for state-space models are typically high problem-specific.
+In this research, we chiefly aim to develop practical forecasting solution for sales / demand data.

+As such, we will try to obtain real sales data (where we know some data is censored) from a large national retailer, so that we can evaluate our solution in a real life situation.

 ## Research Plan
 1. Review literature on
     - Time series forecasting